glic3rinu/django-orchestra/orchestra/contrib/saas/README.md

 # SaaS - Software as a Service

 This app provides support for services that follow the SaaS model.
-Traditionaly known as multi-site or multi-tenant web applications where a single installation of a CMS provides accounts for multiple isolated tenants.
+Traditionally known as multi-site or multi-tenant web applications where a single installation of a CMS provides accounts for multiple isolated tenants.

 ## Service declaration